masaeedu/monadoptics/README.md

   OnionList :: Onion n a r -> (Onion n b r -> t x) -> OnionList a b t x
 ```

-We're almost there, I promise.
+Great, we know how to swap out the `Bazaar`/`FunList` now.
 Now to our equivalent of the `Traversing` profunctor class, which we imaginatively call `Descending`.

 First we need a higher order profunctor typeclass:

 ```hs
 class HProfunctor (p :: (* -> *) -> (* -> *) -> *)